confidential-containers/confidential-containers/guides/troubleshooting.md

 Failed to create pod sandbox: rpc error: code = Unknown desc = failed to create containerd task: failed to create shim: Failed to Check if grpc server is working: rpc error: code = DeadlineExceeded desc = timed out connecting to vsock 637456061:1024: unknown
 ```

-Unfortunately this is a generic message.
-You'll need to go deeper to figure out
+Unfortunately, because this is a generic message, you'll need to go deeper to figure out
 what is going on.

 ## CoCo Debugging